-The Act on the future of agriculture, food and forestry (LAAAF21, Act No. 2014-1170 of 13 October 2014) introduced mandatory reporting of antimicrobial sales throughout France.
+The Act on the future of agriculture, food and forestry (LAAAF, Act No. 2014-1170 of 13 October 2014) introduced mandatory reporting of antimicrobial sales throughout France.
 This law (amended by Act No. 2019-774 of 24 July 2019 on the organisation and transformation of the healthcare system) concerns marketing authorisation (MA) holders, companies manufacturing and distributing medicated feedingstuffs, veterinarians and pharmacists.

-A report22 published in July 2019 provides an initial analysis of the data submitted by manufacturers and distributors of medicated feedingstuffs for the first two quarters of 2018.
+A report published in July 2019 provides an initial analysis of the data submitted by manufacturers and distributors of medicated feedingstuffs for the first two quarters of 2018.
 These data have enabled an initial comparison to be made with data obtained from the national monitoring of antimicrobial sales based on reports from MA holders; it showed that these two reporting systems were highly concordant.
+The sales reports from MA holders and operators appear to slightly overestimate the reports for pigs and poultry and, conversely, to underestimate the reports for sheep/goats, other species (especially game) and rabbits.
+One possible interpretation is that the reports of sales of medicated premixes by MA operators do not sufficiently take into account the use of antimicrobials for minor species, which occur as part of the therapeutic "cascade" outside the recommendations of the MA.
+Analysis of all the 2018 data confirmed these results.